pw22232/AIAREnhanced-Tech/Metadata/ecosystem_components.md

 - Creates Docker containers or Kubernetes pods for tests.

 **API Server:**
-- The main control center for the Galasa Ecosystem.
+- The main control centre for the Galasa Ecosystem.
 - Used for sending tests and getting results from coding tools and pipelines.

 **Resource Manager:**